-In our opinion, the Financial Statements present fairly, in all material respects, the financial position of GRAVITA VENTURES LIMITED as at 31 March, 2024, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act 2002.
+In our opinion, the financial statements give a true and fair view of the financial position of Gravita Tanzania Limited as at 31 March 2025 and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act, CAP 212 Act No. 12 of 2002.